Carreau/phd-dissertation/parts/part2.rst

 =================
 ..
 3

-Same as X-Buffer with the addition of 1% BSA (10 mg/ml).
+Same as X-Buffer, with the addition of 1% BSA (10 mg/ml).
 BSA is used to prevent non specific adsorption.
-X-BSA buffer is used  in place of X-Buffer for the conservation of the probe beads.
+X-BSA buffer is used  in place of  X-Buffer for probe-beads conservation.

 .. _atp_mix_buffer: